Syspixie/LayoutMesh/README.md

 <p><img src="Screenshots/20230705-Sync.gif" width="850"/>
 <br><br>

-## Notes
+### Notes

 Looked at JSON as a format for MeshData files; found it difficult to manually read and edit.
 Reverted to trusty old XML - tags let you know what you are looking at.
-By careful association of data model classes with the underlying XML, the application preserves most user formatting, comments etc. when saving the XML file.
+By careful association of data model classes with the underlying XML, the application preserves user formatting, comments etc. when saving the XML file.

 Pleased with the performance of CBUS message capture, display, and logging.
 Appears to be limited by the speed of the CAN bus, not the application itself.
 Certainly a lot faster than the current FCU - for example: FCU takes 4.7 seconds to read 127 node variables from a CANMIO node; LayoutMesh reads the same node variables, and the events, and the event variables, and runs JavaScript to translate the event variables into actions ... all in 0.75 seconds.